 For the 2013 Society for Cinema and Media Studies (SCMS) conference, I organized a panel devoted to the technique of generating movement in animation.
-Of course, it seems obvious that animation is particularly preoccupied with creating movement, and that animators develop different techniques (or strategies) to “make things move.”
+It seems obvious that animation is particularly preoccupied with creating movement, and that animators develop different techniques (or strategies) to “make things move.”
 But what kinds of movement are chosen or emphasized in the animation process?
 And how do different kinds of filmmaking techniques influence the range and qualities of movement that are animated on the screen?
 The panel included four talks that considered the role of mechanical and electronic models movement in the history of animation, focusing on case studies that spanned early film, classical drawn animation, and early computer animation traditions.
 That talk was later published as an article.

 The 2013 Society of Cinema and Media Studies (SCMS) annual conference took place in Chicago, and as an active member of the society’s Animated-Media Special Interest Group, I volunteered to organize our group’s annual conference event.
 The result was a wonderful night of watching and talking about experimental animated films — some familiar and beloved, others less-known but equally remarkable.
 Continue reading “Film Screening: “Defining Experimental Animation” (16mm film)”